nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `graph ingr`

+* 💡 *Note*:
     * `graph ingr` does not require additional parameters.
-* 💡 *Note*:  Due to the limitations of a CLI based application, we are unable to print half a character and as a result the graphs are unable to display fractional values (e.g. 2.5 units is impossible)
+    *  Due to the limitations of a CLI based application, the terminal is unable  to print half a character and as a result the graphs are unable to display fractional values (e.g. 2.5 units is impossible)
-  * The scaling is instead done by getting the actual value and rounding it up to the nearest integer (e.g 3.2 units would show as 4 units)

 Example of usage:

 `graph ingr`